by Pamela Kline

 Prescott escaped very quickly and continued on to Concord bearing their message.
 Dawes escaped shortly after.
 Revere was held for awhile then he was released, in time to see the ending of the battle at Lexington Green.

 Paul Revere went on to become a lieutenant colonel during the war, serving an undistinguished career.
 He was dismissed from the continental army in 1779, after the failed Penobscot expedition, for failing to follow orders.
-(He was later cleared of all charges at his court martial.)
+(He was later cleared of all charges by a military panel.)

 After the Revolutionary War, Revere settled back into his life of being a silversmith, becoming a successful businessman.